-Research supports the belief that children learn best in a community-oriented educational environment.
+Research supports the belief that children a community-oriented learn best in educational environment.
 This type of environment encourages parents to become active participants in the education of their children.
 It builds community and forms a strong bond between home and school.
-A successful program emphasizes unity. community, and support.
+A successful program emphasizes community, and support.
 It creates an atmosphere in which the school and the home become partners in education.
 We named this program the Parent Involvement Program (PIP).